 A core benefit that Montessori preschools offer is this:

 For example, in a Montessori setting, children aged 18 months to three years learn about themselves and their surroundings in a systematic, loving way.
-Potty training is a hurdle that’s quickly passed.
+Potty learning (AKA potty training) is a hurdle that’s quickly passed.
 ‘Pick up and put away’ is another.
 Learning to dress is also taught.

 This method is unlike many toddler programs.
 There, television is substituted as a learning tool.
 There, teachers may not hold education-based degrees.
 There, naps may be long and playgrounds short on space.